604 Curriculum Development

 In the case of textbooks, the Board will make the final decision after a recommendation from the superintendent.
 The criteria stated above for selection of instructional materials will also apply to the selection of textbooks.
 The superintendent may appoint licensed employees to assist in the selection of textbooks.

-Gifts of instructional materials must meet these criteria stated above for the selection of instructional materials.
+Gifts of instructional materials must meet these criteria stated above for the selection of instructional materials and be in compliance with board policy.

 -----------------------------------------------------------------------------------------------------------------